 The Design North Philosophy

-Architecture has numerous facets.
-Unlike in sculpture where 3-dimensional works of art are created to be pleasing to look at, and/or to enhance the spaces they occupy, architecture is 3-dimensional art which as well as being pleasing to the eye, must also function efficiently to meet the specific needs of the client(s), work well both in internal layout and mechanical systems, and be realistic in design so as not to be excessively expensive.
-Architecture is one of the most practical forms of art.
+Building design has numerous facets.
+Unlike in sculpture where 3-dimensional works of art are created to be pleasing to look at, and/or to enhance the spaces they occupy, building design is 3-dimensional art which as well as being pleasing to the eye, must also function efficiently to meet the specific needs of the client(s), work well both in internal layout and mechanical systems, and be realistic in design so as not to be excessively expensive. building design is one of the most practical forms of art.

-There are two primary forces at play in the creation of architecture:
+There are two primary forces at play in the creation of building design:

 A successful building must succeed in each of six areas: